basscss/deprecated/README.md

 </div>
 ```

-Use utility styles to change the color.
+Use color utilities to change the color.

 ```html
 <button class="button-transparent">Button</button>